Derek Carr: Henry Ruggs III needs to be loved right now

 ”And if no one else will do it, I’ll do it,” the Las Vegas quarterback said Wednesday.

-Raiders interim coach Rich Bisaccia said it’s important to keep the focus on the fact 23-year-old Tina O. Tintor was killed Tuesday morning in a fiery crash involving Ruggs, the 22-year-old receiver who was cut by the team Tuesday night.
+Raiders interim coach Rich Bisaccia said it’s important to keep the focus on the fact 23-year-old Tina O. Tintor was killed Tuesday morning in a fiery crash caused by Ruggs, the 22-year-old receiver who was cut by the team Tuesday night.

 ”We want to express our sincere condolences to the victim’s family,” Bisaccia said from a prepared statement. ”We’re deeply saddened for everyone affected.
 Especially the victim’s family.”